Request a customer deposit on an estimate

-Learn how to request a deposit on an estimate in QuickBooks Online.
+Learn how to request a deposit on an estimate in QuickBooks Online or Intuit Enterprise Suite.

 Many service professionals request a deposit before starting a job.
 A deposit helps indicate the client’s commitment before you start work or invest in materials.
 It also provides financial security if your client decides not to move forward after you've spent time and resources.
 Collecting a deposit also contributes to your cash flow during the early stages of a project.

-You can enter the deposit as a specific dollar amount or a percentage of the estimate total.
-When you convert an estimate to an invoice, QuickBooks applies the deposit as a partial payment and tracks any remaining balance.
+You can enter the requested deposit as a specific dollar amount or a percentage of the estimated total.
+When you convert an estimate to an invoice, we’ll apply the paid deposit amount as a partial payment and track any remaining balance.

 Your estimates or invoices will look different depending on whether you have the old or new estimate and invoice experience.
 Find out which experience you have. |